 We used Silver BNC fittings soldered on one end of the tin on 7/8 inch centers and the board is soldered to the BNC center pins.
 You can also use phono or TV or whatever fittings you normally use.
 There are meter scales provided on sticky paper.
-They are 6 watt max, 2 watt max and SWR.
+They are 10 watt max, and SWR.
 Note that the SWR scale is only meaningful when the power scale reading is full.
-This instrument should be calibrated for the range of interest however if a DPDT switch and two additional trimmers are provided (by the user) then both ranges would be available.
 The meter face is removed by removing the clear tape and be sure to do this in a surgically clean area and be sure to not bend the needle.

-We recommend that you use a very sharp knife like an Xacto knife or a single edged razor to cut the semi-circle at the bottom of the meter labels before the rest of the label is cut out.
 Cut the 4 sides just outside the lines so you can trim them exactly before peeling the protective covering off the back.
-Be sure than nothing is touching the meter needle.
+Be sure that nothing is touching the meter needle.
 Considerable care will be needed to place the labels after the protective covering is removed.